ME-1 (New York City Subway car): Service history

 A total of 100 cars were purchased from the Standard Steel Car Company – 90 motors and 10 trailers.
 The 90 motors were built in 1925, and the 10 trailers in 1926.
 Five trailer cars were later rebuilt as motors in 1928 as replacements for five motor cars destroyed in a fire at St. George.

 Purchased by the Staten Island Rapid Transit's former operator, the Baltimore and Ohio Railroad, the cars were built to replace steam-powered equipment on the railroad, and in preparation for the Staten Island Tunnel connection to the BMT Fourth Avenue Line in Brooklyn.
 Because of this, the cars were built to Brooklyn–Manhattan Transit Corporation (BMT) subway specifications, and strongly resembled the BMT's AB Standard.
 The cars debuted in 1925, shortly after the electrification of the railroad.
 They ran continuously on the three SIRT lines (North Shore Line, South Shore Line, South Beach Branch) until 1953, when the South Beach Branch and North Shore Line closed.

 In 1953–54, 25 of these cars were purchased from the SIRT by the New York City Transit Authority to run over former BMT lines and underwent extensive modifications.
 They first made an appearance in service on October 3, 1955, in the truncated Culver Line service, running between Ditmas Ave. and Chambers St. on weekdays and as a shuttle between Ditmas Ave. and 36th St. other times.
-5 other cars which had remained as trailers were also purchased to be used as yard offices.
+The five trailers that were not rebuilt to powered cars were also purchased to be used as yard offices.

 The reduction of Culver operation to a full time shuttle between Ditmas Ave. and 9th Ave. in May 1959 created a surplus of these cars, and the additional cars now available were used on the Franklin Ave.
 Shuttle (never in-through service to Brighton Beach or Coney Island except for put-in or layup trips).
 The full fleet was released altogether in August 1959 with the arrival of modified Low-Vs from the IRT Division to operate in those two shuttle services.
 The ex-SIRT cars were thereupon placed in the West End–Nassau St. Local service and remained there until April 17, 1961, replaced by the R27s and R30s.

 The remaining 48 cars (many had been lost in several fires) soldiered on the remaining SIRT Main Line.
 Due to the shortage of equipment, all but four cars would be used in peak operation.
 They continued to run until 1973, when they were finally replaced by the R44s.